WhoSoup/factom-p2p/README.md

 1. A deadline of 10 seconds (conf: `HandshakeTimeout`) is set for both reading and writing
 2. Generate a Handshake containing our preferred version (conf: `ProtocolVersion`), listen port (conf: `ListenPort`), network id (conf: `Network`), and node id (conf: `NodeID`) and send it across the wire
-3. Blocking read the first message
+3. Blocking read of the first message
 4. Verify that we are in the same network
 5. Calculate the minimum of both our and their version
 6. Check if we can handle that version (conf: `ProtocolVersionMinimum`) and initialize the protocol adapter